 The Tenant – Taylor’s Boatyard

-The Dry Dock is the most important building to the business.
-Its high usage produces the largest revenue of any of the buildings on site.
-It functions both as a Dry Dock and a Wet Dock which is critical in all months of the year.
+The dry dock is the most important building to the business.
+Until September 2019 its high usage produced the largest revenue of any of the buildings on site.
+It functioned both as a dry dock and a wet dock which was critical to the business in all months of the year.

 The boatyard has been extremely reluctant to make a formal complaint as it has done everything possible to work with their commercial landlord.

 Unfortunately, there is no alternative to the monopoly of CRT for this or any other canal side business.
 This corporate dictatorship have absolute authority and control all aspects of the canal industry.

 In reality CRT answers to nobody.
 The management are comfortable to lie about their work and selective in which laws they choose to obey.

 Legal redress is problematical due to the limitless funding available to this autonomous ‘government department’.

 Normally when disagreements arise between a commercial tenant and their landlord the tenant has the right to get any repair work done themselves.
 As only CRT and their contractors are authorised to work on the canal infrastructure this right has been withheld from the boatyard.

 Culvert operation, maintenance and repair is not unknown to CRT and yet their designers appear to have demonstrated an appalling lack of professional competence.
 It is difficult to believe the designers are incompetent therefore they must have intentionally designed their repair to make the dry dock too dangerous to operate and the building unsafe.